Code-Institute-Submissions/samagosti7-Project-4/README.md

 ### Delete Comment Page
 - Large banner message confirming if user wants to delete comment.
-- - Yes and No buttons, taking user to updated post detail page based on choice.
+- Yes and No buttons, taking user to updated post detail page based on choice.

 ## Possible New Future Features
-- look between table and kanban
+- Ability to edit a comment.
+- Ability to view only owned posts.
+- Ability to search through existing posts.
+- Requirement of posts to have a unique title inside post form, rather than a post creation fail.
+- Creation of social profile.
+- Filtration of posts by different parameters.
+- Ability to create posts as drafts.
+- Ability to delete account, as a non admin.

 <a name="technologies-used"></a>